meco-group/fatrop/README.md

 sudo apt-get install intel-mkl-full libmetis-dev libscotch-dev openmpi-bin libopenmpi-dev use -lmkt_rt for blas and lapack

-When benchmarking (or when you want best Fatrop-app performance), you can reserve CPU cores and assign them to the Fatrop-app:
+When benchmarking (or when you want best Fatrop-app performance), you can reserve CPU cores and assign them to the Fatrop-app.
+This can be done with isolcpu as explained below.
+An alternative is to use [cset-shield](http://manpages.ubuntu.com/manpages/trusty/man1/cset-shield.1.html).
+This latter allows for dynamically changing which CPUs are shielded, and also permits the scheduler to (automatically) balance loads in the shielded CPUs, which is often more convenient in multithreaded applications.

 _Dedicate a Whole CPU Core to a Particular Program While taskset allows a particular program to be assigned to certain CPUs, that does not mean that no other programs or processes will be scheduled on those CPUs.
 If you want to prevent this and dedicate a whole CPU core to a particular program, you can use isolcpus kernel parameter, which allows you to reserve the CPU core during boot.